Creole Eggplant Soup

 - 1 large or 2 smaller eggplants (about 1 1/2 pounds),

 peeled and diced (about 1/2 inch)

 - 1 teaspoon curry powder

-- 1 cup rice milk, or as needed
+- 1 to 2 cups unsweetened rice milk or other nondairy milk, or as needed

 - Salt and freshly ground black pepper